NCTA Spring Seminar FAQ

 All annotated bibliographies will be forwarded to the East Asian Studies Center and will become the property of the National Consortium for Teaching about Asia.
 As such, they may be published, bound, or shared with others.
 Some bibliographies may be selected for publication on the EASC or national NCTA Web site.

-All participants are required to attend a free educational and social event related to East Asia at in the school year following the seminar.
+All participants are required to attend a free educational and social event related to East Asia in the school year following the seminar.
 In addition to the featured activity, participants will share their experiences related to implementing lesson plans over the previous year.
 The follow-up event will be designed and planned by the seminar instructor.

 At the end of the implementation year, participants are required to write a report on their East Asia teaching successes, challenges, ideas for improvement, etc. In March or April of the year following your seminar, you will receive a letter requesting the follow-up report, which is due by the end of June.
-Following are guidelines for the follow-up report.The report must be at least three pages and needs to include the following seven sections:
+Below are guidelines for the follow-up report.The report must be at least three pages and needs to include the following seven sections:

 - Descriptions of the lessons implemented.
 Please also confirm that the lessons implemented were those from your original Teacher Implementation Plan (TIP).
 If you were unable to use your TIP lessons, please explain the reasons for this and how you came to use the lessons you did.